 While it all sounds pretty fancy and complex, the main thing you need to know is an induction loop makes conversations with hearing aid users easier.
 This will allow for better communication with you and the passenger, which in-tun will make for a more pleasant experience as you can chat away or tell them any information without issues.

-If you’re a cabbie, why not compare taxi insurance on our price comparison page?
+If you’re a cabbie, why not visit our taxi insurance comparison page and get a quote?
 We scour the market for some of the most favourable deals out there, so to save money on your premium compare insurance deals today.